-There is no need to set the resistance while using ARX; the machine applies perfect opposing resistance in direct proportion to what the user is producing at each moment in time.
-The machine moves the handles or foot pads at the selected speed during the positive and negative regardless of how hard a user exerts.
-The difficulty is determined entirely by the user, whose effort is measured and displayed by the software in real time.
+There is no need to set the resistance while using ARX.
+The machine applies perfect opposing resistance in direct proportion to the force the user is producing at each moment in time.
+The machine moves the handles or foot pads at the pre-selected speed during the positive and negative phases of contraction regardless of how hard a user exerts.
+The resistance provided by the machine is determined entirely by the user, whose effort is then measured and displayed by the software in real time.

 A full list of available exercises can be found on our Product Line page.

 ARX is safe for all forms of rehabilitation, offering the full spectrum of resistance ranging from passive resistance (stretching) all the way to eccentric loading (negatives).
-There are no weights to drop, the speed is manageable and controlled, and the machine can never act upon the user.
-This means that a user can never encounter any forces that they themselves did not first produce, and this never-excessive scenario dramatically lowers the risk of injury.
+There are no weights to drop, the speed is pre-set and controllable, and the machine can never act upon the user without the user first acting on the machine.
+This means that a user can never encounter any level of force that they themselves did not first produce, and this never-excessive scenario dramatically lowers the risk of injury.

-Completely up to the practitioner!
-ARX can be used seven days per week, once per month, or anywhere in between depending on goals.
-In the same way that the metal weights in a gym can be used in a wide variety of ways, our new technology can be used in myriad rep/set schemes, varieties, intensities, and more.
-With ARX, any protocol is possible.
-No matter which program you’re using ARX for, it allows you to develop your body more quickly, safely, efficiently, and quantifiably than any gravity-based system.
+ARX can be used in once per week, every day per week, once per month, or anywhere in between.
+Usage is entirely dependent on the user’s goals.
+In the same way that the metal weights in a gym can be used in a wide variety of ways, ARX technology can be used in various rep/set schemes, intensities, and quantities to reach a user’s goals.

 Not only is there no medical benefit of strength training that ARX cannot provide, but its use can provide those benefits with a far smaller time commitment, far smaller risk of injury, far better progress tracking, and in a far smaller time period.

-Yep, it does that too!
-The body’s adaptive response of building stronger and more physically-developed muscles is provoked primarily by high levels of mechanical tension, physical trauma to the muscle fibers, and the accumulation of the byproducts of fatigue within the muscles.
-These stimuli can all be produced using weights, but with access to ARX’s adaptive resistance you can produce all three elements in far greater magnitudes, far more safely, and far more quickly than with any weight.
-So for those looking for a pump, looking for muscle gains, and looking to build a more aesthetic physique, ARX is the best tool currently available.
+These stimuli can all be applied through the use of weights, but ARX’s adaptive resistance allows you to apply all three elements in greater magnitudes, more safely, and more quickly than with any weight.
+So for those looking for a pump, more muscle mass, or just looking to build a more aesthetic physique, ARX is the best tool currently available for these purposes.